A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Acknowledgments

 \section{Acknowledgments}

 Computations have been performed on the IBM-SP5 at CINECA (Consorzio Interuniversitario del Nord-Est per il Calcolo Automatico), Bologna, with CPU time assigned under an INAF-CINECA grant, and on the IBM-SP4 machine at the ``Rechenzentrum der Max-Planck-Gesellschaft'' at the Max-Planck Institut fuer Plasmaphysik with CPU time assigned to the ``Max-Planck-Institut f\"ur Astrophysik'' and at the ``Leibniz-Rechenzentrum'' with CPU time assigned to the Project ``h0073''.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG) under the grants BA 1369/5-1 and 1369/5-2 and through the Transregio Sonderforschungsbereich TR 33, as well as by the DAAD and CRUI through their Vigoni program.
 We also acknowledge partial financial contributions from the ASI contracts I/016/07/0 COFIS, Euclid-Dune I/064/08/0, ASI-INAF I/023/05/0, ASI-INAF I/088/06/0, ASI/INAF Agreement I/072/09/0 for the Planck LFI Activity of Phase E2 and from the grant ANR-06-JCJC-0141.
-KD acknowledges the support of the DFG Priority Program 1177.
+K.~D. acknowledges the support by the DFG Priority Programme 1177 and additional support by the DFG Cluster of Excellence "Origin and Structure of the Universe".
 We warmly thank Massimo Meneghetti, Cosimo Fedeli and Melita Carbone for useful discussions and comments.
+We also thank the anonymous referee whose comments helped us to improve the presentation of our results.